-Actually, juvenile proceedings aren't even considered "criminal" in nature.
-This means that if you are found guilty and declared a "ward of the juvenile court," technically it isn't a criminal conviction.
-Thus even if your juvenile records aren't sealed, you could still say you've never been convicted of a "crime."3
+Technically, juvenile court proceedings aren't even considered "criminal" in nature.
+This means that if you were found guilty and declared a "ward of the juvenile court," you don't actually have a criminal conviction on your record.
+So even if your juvenile records aren't sealed, you could still legally say you've never been convicted of a "crime."3

 "Technically, under the law you don't need to report juvenile convictions if you are asked about your criinal record.
-But following the letter of the law here could land you in trouble if a prospective employer, state licensing agency, lending agency, school, etc. later discovers your record and believes you were being deceitful.
-That's why it's advisable to take the legal steps necessary to seal your juvenile record."
+But following the letter of the law here could land you in trouble if a prospective employer, state licensing agency, lending agency or school later discovers your record and believes you were being deceitful.
+That's why it's advisable to take the legal steps necessary to seal your juvenile record unde WIC 781."

-There are two situations in which your sealed juvenile record may be reopened even after it has been sealed:
+There are two situations in which your juvenile record may be reopened even after it has been sealed: